irfanradarma/94870/critique_by_design.md

 > It seems that what I said earlier is not much different from what I caught in this second look.
 So, my previous opinion is still valid.

 *What do you think is bad about the graph?*
 > In general, I have no issues to this type of visualization.
-I also had no issues with the color scheme, as it appeared to be done on purpose to showcase the red one.
+I also have no issues with the color scheme, as it appeared to be done on purpose to showcase the red one.
 I brought up the "first half of 2020" box in the middle again, which I found bothersome.
 I understand that there needs to be a stronger emphasis on the fact that the 2020 data is not a one-year snapshot.
 However, your method does not appear to be the best.

 *Any concrete suggestions to improve what you think is not good enough?*
 > There are several things that come to mind: one, maybe the title of the graph can explain more explicitly about the first half of 2020.
 Two, the red box in the middle can be clarified again, don't make it too short and become like a puzzle.
 The last one, may be able to give a certain accent to the 2020 block which indicates that it is only half year data.